 Shares of American Airlines parent AMR Corp

 When can they stop the bleeding of cash? asked Basili Alukos, an equity analyst at Morningstar.
-AMR had a second-quarter net loss of $286 million, while rivals showed profits.
+The carrier had a second-quarter net loss of $286 million, while rivals showed profits.

 If it appears we're coming into somewhat of a rough patch or slowdown, how is that going to fare for them?
 Alukos said.
 I don't think very well, because they were unable to generate a profit kind of in the best of times for the airlines last year.

-Ray Neidl, a senior aerospace sector analyst with Maxim Group, said in a recent research note, Some believe that a prepackaged bankruptcy filing would be the best thing for AMR and the industry.
+Ray Neidl, a senior aerospace sector analyst with Maxim Group, said in a recent research note that: Some believe that a prepackaged bankruptcy filing would be the best thing for AMR and the industry.

-American Airlines is the only major carrier that did not restructure in Chapter 11 during the recent industry downturn.
-As a result the airline has operating costs, including labor costs, that are higher than those of competitors.
+American is the only major carrier that did not restructure in Chapter 11 during the recent industry downturn.
+As a result the airline has operating costs -- including labor -- that are higher than competitors.

 Meanwhile, experts warn that an economic downturn could hit travel demand just as airlines are beginning to recover.